 The Electricity Facts Label is a standardized document Texas requires for every plan.
 It shows actual rates at 500, 1000, and 2000 kWh usage levels—not just advertised rates.
 Always compare EFL rates to understand true costs.

-It depends on your current rate and usage.
+It depends on your current rate and how much energy you use.
 Many Texans save 10-25% by switching from variable rates or expired contracts to competitive fixed-rate plans.
 Enter your ZIP to see current rates in your area.

 Switching itself is free.
 However, if you're on a fixed-rate plan and leave before it ends, you may owe an early termination fee.
 Month-to-month plans typically have no termination fees.